An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Discussion

 \section{Discussion}

-In this work, we propose a flexible prediction-oriented criterion EI optimality for GLMs and develop an efficient sequential algorithm of constructing EI-optimal designs.
-By deriving a necessary and sufficient condition on optimal weights and extending the general equivalence theorem of the EI-optimality for GLMs, we have obtained an insightful understanding for the proposed algorithm on how to sequentially choose the support point and update the weights of support points of the design.
-The proposed algorithm is computationally efficient with guaranteed convergence property.
+In this work, we study a general and flexible prediction-oriented criterion EI-optimality for GLMs and advance an efficient sequential algorithm with sound convergence properties for constructing EI-optimal designs.
+Through a deep investigation on the theoretical properties of the EI-optimality, we have obtained an insightful understanding for the proposed algorithm on how to sequentially choose the support point and update the weights of support points of the design.
+The computational advantages of the proposed algorithm over the Newton's method is demonstrated through numerical examples with moderate size candidate pools for various types of GLMs.
 Moreover, all the computations in the proposed algorithm are explicit and simple to implement.
 The proposed method exemplifies a good case on the integration of theory and computation to advance the development of new statistical methodology.

-It is worth emphasizing that the proposed sequential algorithm (Algorithm 2) is not restricted to the EI-optimality for constructing optimal designs.
-As shown in Section \ref{section:optweights}, the Algorithm 1 can be used to find optimal weights for any $\Phi_p$-optimality.
-Thus, the proposed sequential algorithm can be easily extended to other optimality criteria as long as the directional derivative $\phi(\xi',\xi)$ of optimality criterion in \eqref{eqn:dirder} exists.
-Take an example of $\phi(\xi', \xi) = l-\tr\left(\mI^{-1}(\xi)\mI(\xi')\right)$ for D-optimality, where $l$ is the dimension of the regression coefficient vector $\vbeta$.
-Then, at Step 4 on the $r$th iteration in Algorithm 2, the candidate point that minimizes single direction derivative

-will be added to the current design $\xi^{r}$, if the minimal is negative.
-The optimal weights for the current design $\xi^r$ could be achieved using Algorithm 1 with updated rule in the $k$th iteration as